Tewxx/RobloxAccGen/README.md

 This will only work if there is no captcha

-V1 Will only create 1 account at a time and has no gui all inputs are in terminal
+V1 Will only create 1 account at a time and has no gui all inputs are in terminal(Archived)

-V2 You can make multiple accounts in order has no gui all inputs are in terminal
+V2 You can make multiple accounts in order has no gui all inputs are in terminal(Archived)

-V3 Can make multiple accounts at once and is GUI based
+V3 Can make multiple accounts at once and is GUI based(Main Version)
 # Prerequsits
 For All Versions: